-The Georgia shootings last week have had an agonizing impact on our society, especially the Asian and Asian-American communities across the nation.
+The Georgia shootings in March 2021 have had an agonizing impact on our society, especially the Asian and Asian-American communities across the nation.
 The students, faculty, and staff at Pitt, too, are deeply affected by this incident.
 What is particularly unsettling is that this tragedy is a painful reminder that with all the endeavors to fight against racism, they have proven far from satisfying and our society is still very much susceptible to relapse into racist culture.
 At the same time, the surge of anti-Asian violence in the past year brings home to us the need to advance our commitment to creating and maintaining an equitable and inclusive climate in our society, on campus and off.

 This tragedy is by no means an isolated incident.
 We understand it as a result of the deep-rooted anti-Asian culture where Asians and Asian Americans have long been subjected to various forms of racial injustice and women, in particular, have often fallen victim to sexist misrepresentations.
 We therefore believe that it is important to recognize and redress the structural nature of the anti-Asian racism in our society.
 As educators in Asian Studies, we also consider it our responsibility to be in the forefront of the battle against anti-Asian bigotry and violence.
 We are deeply shaken by the Georgia incident.
 Yet it has also strengthened our resolution to fight against racism.